 Let’s build a national library endowment together—share your ideas with us, just as the Pennsylvania farmers in the photo teamed up on the barn-raising.

 How else to work toward the library endowment?
-The best way right now is to speak out—whether you’re a parent, student, other library patron, librarian, teacher, government, corporate or nonprofit leader, online or traditional journalist, or prospective donor or somebody close to one or simply willing to contact one.
+The best way right now is to speak out—whether you’re a parent, student, other library patron, librarian, teacher, government, corporate or nonprofit leader, online or traditional journalist, or prospective donor or somebody close to one or simply willing to contact one in a civil way.

 Also, you can volunteer if you have library, technical, organizational, or editorial expertise—or other skills—that we might be able use.
 Contact Corilee Christou at firstname.lastname@example.org and cc email@example.com.

 No donations wanted from nonbillionaires.
 We are self-funded and have paid for this website and domain name ourselves.
 The actual endowment would be started by major philanthropists—the site is merely a roadmap for them.
 Once in existence, the endowment will rely entirely on donations from the super rich, so as to minimize competition for donations from other people and companies aiding local, K-12, and academic libraries.
 We believe that libraries should enjoy diversified funding.